ekazakos/grove/README.md

 ![Project Banner](teaser.png)

 ### 📢 News
+- 🤗 **02/09/2025**: We release **grove-transformers** — a lightweight, inference-only interface for GROVE, implemented with 🤗 Transformers.
 - 💻 **21/08/2025**: Code, checkpoints, and datasets released!
 - 🔥 **25/06/2025**: Paper accepted to **ICCV 2025** 🎉